temporalio/temporal-learning/docs/tutorials/python/sagas/index.md

 ## Conclusion

-In this guide, you have implemented the Saga pattern using Temporal in Python to handle distributed transactions for booking services.
+With this guide, you have implemented the Saga pattern using Temporal in Python to handle distributed transactions for booking services.
 By following this guide, you now have a framework for your applications that can gracefully handle failures and ensure data consistency across multiple services.
 You can extend this implementation to other use cases where multi-step processes need reliable and scalable orchestration.